-(a) A person that is a business entity may be prosecuted for an offense under \$\$ 11-67.1-3 - 11-67.1-7 [including trafficking an individual; forced labor; sexual servitude; patronizing a victim of sexual servitude; and patronizing a minor for commercial sexual activity] only if:

-(1) The entity knowingly engages in conduct that constitutes human trafficking; or
+- (a) A person that is a business entity may be prosecuted for an offense under §§ 11-67.1-3 11-67.1-7 [including trafficking an individual; forced labor; sexual servitude; patronizing a victim of sexual servitude; and patronizing a minor for commercial sexual activity] only if: - (1) The entity knowingly engages in conduct that constitutes human trafficking; or

+&lt;sup>7 R.I.
+Gen. Laws Ann. § 11-37-8.8(b) defines "solicit" or "solicitation" as "to command, authorize, urge, incite, request, or advise another to perform an act by any means including, but not limited to, in person, over the phone, in writing, by computer, through the Internet, or by advertisement of any kind."
-(2) An employee or nonemployee agent of the entity engages in conduct that constitutes human trafficking and the conduct is part of a pattern of activity in violation of this chapter [Uniform act on prevention of and remedies for human trafficking] for the benefit of the entity, which the entity knew was occurring and failed to take effective action to stop.

-(b) When a person that is a business entity is prosecuted for an offense under §§ 11-67.1-3 - 11-67.1-7, the court may consider the severity of the entity's conduct and order penalties in addition to those otherwise provided for the offense, including:

-(1) A fine of not more than fifty thousand dollars (\$50,000) per offense;

-(2) Disgorgement of profit from activity in violation of this chapter; and

-(3) Debarment from state and local government contracts.

-Policy Goal 1.7 State law mandates that financial penalties are levied on sex trafficking and CSEC offenders and are directed to a victim services fund.
+- (2) An employee or nonemployee agent of the entity engages in conduct that constitutes human trafficking and the conduct is part of a pattern of activity in violation of this chapter [Uniform act on prevention of and remedies for human trafficking] for the benefit of the entity, which the entity knew was occurring and failed to take effective action to stop. - (b) When a person that is a business entity is prosecuted for an offense under §§ 11-67.1-3 - 11-67.1-7, the court may consider the severity of the entity's conduct and order penalties in addition to those otherwise provided for the offense, including: - (1) A fine of not more than fifty thousand dollars (\$50,000) per offense; - (2) Disgorgement of profit from activity in violation of this chapter; and - (3) Debarment from state and local government contracts. - Policy Goal 1.7 State law mandates that financial penalties are levied on sex trafficking and CSEC offenders and are directed to a victim services fund.

-Financial penalties, including criminal fines, fees, and asset forfeiture, paid by convicted trafficking and CSEC offenders are not required to be directed into a victim services fund.5
+Financial penalties, including criminal fines, fees, and asset forfeiture, paid by convicted trafficking and CSEC offenders are not required to be directed into a victim services fund.

 1.7.1 Recommendation: Statutorily direct a percentage of financial penalties levied on trafficking and CSEC offenders into a victim services fund.
+(See Issue Brief 1.7.)

-5 Regarding asset forfeiture, R.I.
+&lt;sup>8 Regarding asset forfeiture, R.I.
 Gen. Laws Ann. § 11-67.1-11(a) (Forfeiture) provides for forfeiture in certain trafficking cases, stating,